 An important factor to mention in both genders is addressing reversible causes.
 Many factors including decreased liver function, obesity, stressors and inflammation (both physical and mental) interfere with this.
 Micro-nutrient and vitamin deficiencies are being seen as another major factor; particular diets like the standard american diet have known to contribute to these deficiencies.
 With appropriate correction these can help modify one’s own natural production of hormones and even delay the need for chronic therapy, rejuvenating your health.

 The ideal approach to anyone is to take the whole patient profile into account, not simply following protocols as many T clinics popping up unfortunately do.
 This will achieve the optimal and safest results with patients feeling a sense of vitality and rejuvenation.
-Here we approach every patient with a personalized plan.
+Here we approach every patient with a personalized hormone replacement therapy.